Biased elementary doctrines and quotient completions

 \section{Preliminaries}

-In this section, we recall the main notions about elementary doctrines following mainly \cite{maietti2013quotient,maietti2013elementary}, we refer also to \cite{lawvere1969adjointness,lawvere1970equality,jacobs1999categorical}.
-In particular, we recall the construction of the elementary quotient completion, introduced in \cite{maietti2013quotient}, and how it relates with the exact completion of a (weakly) left exact category presented in \cite{carbonimagno,carboni1998regular}.
+In this section, we recall the main notions about elementary doctrines, mainly following \cite{maietti2013quotient,maietti2013elementary}.
+We also refer to \cite{lawvere1969adjointness,lawvere1970equality,jacobs1999categorical}.
+In particular, we recall the construction of the elementary quotient completion introduced in \cite{maietti2013quotient} and its relationship to the exact completion of a category with weak finite limits presented in \cite{carbonimagno,carboni1998regular}.

 The categorical structure, which we refer to simply as \textit{doctrine}, is given by a functor of the form